 Blue had the highest number of positive emotional responses, such as feelings of calmness, happiness, peace, hope, and comfort and a surprisingly low number of negative responses, like sadness and depression.
 The study supported the long-held belief the cool hues of the color blue psychologically impact people very positively.

 So . . . before we say goodbye for today, my closing words of wisdom are, “Soak up the blue,” whenever you have the chance.

 My office and master bedroom are both painted blue and I love being in those rooms.
 You don’t have to go to that extreme, but you can find wonderful “blues” in nature – the sky and the ocean come quickly to mind.

 Talk a walk, breathe in the fresh air, and relax in the sunshine surrounded by a beautiful, clear blue sky before you go back to the 1,001 things that must be done!
 Those things will still be there when you get back.

-Enjoy every day of your life!
+Enjoy every day of your life – even in a time of crisis!
 See you next time.